wandb/docs/docs/guides/hosting/hosting-options/dedicated_cloud.md

 ## Data security
+Configure a bucket to store artifacts and other sensitive data, restrict who can access your deployment with IP allowlisting, and how users connect to your deployment with a secure private connection.

 You can bring your own bucket(BYOB) using the [secure storage connector](../secure-storage-connector.md) at the [instance and team levels](../secure-storage-connector.md#configuration-options) to store your files such as models, datasets, and more.